About Andrew Bassaner

 Long before I ever stepped into a courtroom, I spent nearly two decades building and running a highly successful internet telephony company in the floral industry.

-At its height, the company generated multi-million-dollar annual revenue and powered phone-based flower orders for thousands of florists nationwide.
-If someone called to send flowers to a loved one, there’s a strong chance my technology made that call happen.
+At its height, the company generated approximately $5–6 million in annual revenue and powered phone-based flower orders for thousands of florists nationwide.
+If someone in North America called to send flowers to a loved one, there was a strong chance our technology handled that call.

 Running a complex, regulated business taught me how systems actually operate—how paperwork, incentives, and quiet decisions shape outcomes behind the scenes.
 That understanding directly informed how I approached my federal case and now guides how I help others navigate the system intelligently rather than emotionally.